TousAntiCovid/robert-server/tac-warning/tac-warning-api-spec/volume.md

 (RETENTION_DAYS is identical on the client and the server -- each client reports its last RETENTION_DAYS worth of visits)

-On a given day, N_DAILY_COVID_REPORTS users (who have been tested positive to COVID) will report their visits through the app.
+On a given day, NB_DAILY_COVID_REPORTS users (who have been tested positive to Covid-19) will report their visits through the app.

-For each COVID-positive person, we estimate an average number of visited places of (less than) VISITS_PER_DAY.
+For each Covid-19-positive person, we estimate an average number of visited places of (less than) VISITS_PER_DAY.

 For each visit, a number of visit tokens are generated.
 This number can be expressed as